 Sunbutter Cookies 3 Ways for That Peanut Allergy

-Paleo Version
+#2 – Paleo Sunbutter Cookie Version

 Ok, so the first batch I made was a Paleo one – no grain flour, no butter and no sugar.
 I’m not a big Paleo disciple but eating this way for a time really helped my gut heal.
 Plus, I enjoy a lot of the recipes.
 (I’ve settled into this eating-less-grain sort of lifestyle that works for me.)

-My go to girl for Paleo recipes is Danielle Walker who blogs at Against All Grain.
+- My go to girl for Paleo recipes is Danielle Walker who blogs at Against All Grain.
 I have her cookbook by the same name and, since I really can’t improve on her recipes, I’m linking her recipe for Paleo Sunbutter “Peanut Butter” Cookie here.

 The Sunbutter worked, as Danielle says it will, perfectly as a peanut butter substitute.
 Please make sure you’re measuring your baking soda accurately because a mis-measurement may result in bright green cookies.

-Funny quirk about sunflower seed butter than you can read more about on Sunbutter’s website.
+- Funny quirk about sunflower seed butter than you can read more about on Sunbutter’s website.

-Only 1 Problem for Me
+Only 1 Problem for Me:

 Here’s my only reservation about these cookies and it has nothing to do with Sunbutter or Danielle’s recipe: I’ve realized that I don’t like coconut flour.
 Not only do I not like it, I’m one of the few people who can’t eat much of it without a severe gut reaction.

-Most people don’t have that reaction and many people enjoy the flavor and texture of coconut flour so I don’t want to discourage you from trying it.
+- Most people don’t have that reaction and many people enjoy the flavor and texture of coconut flour so I don’t want to discourage you from trying it.
 I’m just explaining why this wasn’t my favorite of the three cookies.

-Gluten Free Version Regardless of Peanut Allergy
+#3 – Gluten Free Version Regardless of Peanut Allergy

 The next batch I tried was using the recipe outlined below exactly as its written but replacing regular, whole grain flour with Bob’s Red Mill Gluten Free 1 to 1 Flour.
 This is my favorite gluten free flour of the ones I’ve tried.
-(We don’t have a gluten or peanut allergy and don’t have to eat either peanut or gluten free entirely, but I enjoy using a wide variety of seeds and grains.)

 I have another brand that I got at Costco and its almost the same ingredient list (of course, I don’t know the proportions because they’re not on the bag) as Bob’s.
 However, this other brand includes arrowroot powder as a binding agent since gluten free dough needs help sticking together.